RIYAYADAV07/TO-DO-Backend/README.md

   3.Create Table model

-  4.Define routes and controllers performing appropriate actions .
+  4.Define routes and controllers performing appropriate actions.

   5.Test the application on all the aspects and for the api's created.

 C) DB schema:

   List(title,description,due_date,priority)

   ID, createdAT and modifiedAT are also stored by default for all Items.

 D) Steps to run: